Angus holiday cottage accommodation, near Glamis Castle and Kirriemuir - a rare rural idyll.

 Further afield, the owner can direct you straight to a renowned tartan shop (not a tourist in sight), bric-à-brac, markets for antiques, farm shops and indeed will give you a quick short cut into the swing of local life.

 Strathmore is justly famous for its lush farmland growing, raspberries, strawberries, cereals and home to Aberdeen Angus cattle.
-A few miles to the north are a trio of spectacular Angus glens, evocatively named Glen Isla, Glen Prosen and Glen Clova, all wonderful walking country.
+A few miles to the north are a trio of spectacular Angus glens, evocatively named Glen Isla, Glen Prosen and Glen Clova, all wonderful walking country and almost empty on weekdays.

 Yvonne has a store of anecdotes about local characters, inside knowledge of little known local history, off-the-beaten-track places to visit and the enticing places to eat which might have taken far too long to find without local information.